quipucords/quipudocs/source/index.rst

 Quipucords Documentation
 ========================

 Quipucords documentation has moved.
-See |Quipucords documentation|.
+Please update update bookmarks to point to the new |new qpc docs|.

-.. |qpc-tools installation| raw:: html
+.. |new qpc docs| raw:: html

     <a href="https://quipucords.github.io/quipudocs/" target="_blank">Quipucords documentation</a>